awsdocs/amazon-s3-userguide/doc_source/acl-overview.md

 + `s3:x-amz-grant-full-control` ‐ Require full control\.
 + `s3:x-amz-acl` ‐ Require a [Canned ACL](#canned-acl)\.

-For example policies that involves ACL\-specific headers, see [Example 1: Granting s3:PutObject permission with a condition requiring the bucket owner to get full control](amazon-s3-policy-keys.md#grant-putobject-conditionally-1)\.
-For a complete list of Amazon S3‐specific condition keys, see [Actions, resources, and condition keys for Amazon S3](list_amazons3.md)\.
+For example policies that involve ACL\-specific headers, see [Example 1: Granting s3:PutObject permission with a condition requiring the bucket owner to get full control](amazon-s3-policy-keys.md#grant-putobject-conditionally-1)\.
+For a complete list of Amazon S3 specific condition keys, see [Actions, resources, and condition keys for Amazon S3](list_amazons3.md)\.

+## `aclRequired` values for common Amazon S3 requests<a name="aclrequired-s3"></a>

+To identify Amazon S3 requests that required ACLs for authorization, you can use the `aclRequired` value in Amazon S3 server access logs or AWS CloudTrail\.
+The `aclRequired` value that appears in CloudTrail or Amazon S3 server access logs depends on which operations were called and certain information about the requester, object owner, and bucket owner\.
+If no ACLs were required, or if you are setting the `bucket-owner-full-control` canned ACL, or if the requests are allowed by your bucket policy, the `aclRequired` value string is "`-`" in Amazon S3 server access logs and is absent in CloudTrail\.

+The following tables list the expected `aclRequired` values in CloudTrail or Amazon S3 server access logs for the various Amazon S3 API operations\.
+You can use this information to understand which Amazon S3 operations depend on ACLs for authorization\.
+In the following tables, A, B, and C represent the different accounts associated with the requester, object owner, and bucket owner\.
+Entries with an asterisk \(\*\) indicate any of accounts A, B, or C\.

+**Note**
+`PutObject` operations in the following table, unless specified otherwise, indicate requests that do not set an ACL, unless the ACL is a `bucket-owner-full-control` ACL\.
+A null value for `aclRequired` indicates that `aclRequired` is absent in AWS CloudTrail logs\.

+**`aclRequired` values for CloudTrail**
+<a name="table-aclrequired-ct"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonS3/latest/userguide/acl-overview.html)

+**Note**
+`REST.PUT.OBJECT` operations in the following table, unless specified otherwise, indicate requests that do not set an ACL, unless the ACL is a `bucket-owner-full-control` ACL\.
+An `aclRequired` value string of "`-`" indicates a null value in Amazon S3 server access logs\.

+**`aclRequired` values for Amazon S3 server access logs**
+<a name="table-aclrequired-s3"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonS3/latest/userguide/acl-overview.html)

 ## Sample ACL<a name="sample-acl"></a>